Social Gaming 18+

-Several Bills have been introduced in the 2021 legislative session.
+Several Bills related to online gambling and other ways to wager have been introduced in the 2021 legislative session.
 SB No. 853, SB No. 561, and HB No. 363 proposed establishing a Hawaii state lottery within the budget and finance department.
 Although the original proposal was for a January 1, 2022 launch date, it was pushed back to 2023 for more study.

 HB No. 457 would study whether two casinos in West Oahu would be feasible and other legalized gambling forms, including a state lottery or offshore gambling.

 No, Hawaii does not have any land-based casinos.
-This means no tribal casinos and no commercial casinos.
+This means no tribal casinos, no legal poker rooms and no commercial casinos.
 Even casino cruise ships leaving from or ending in Hawaii, offering gambling in international waters, are prohibited.